evejweinberg/Learning-OF-Tools/README.md

 * 2-option1) Drag the downloaded folder into your "of_v0.8.4_osx_release / ofXAddons" folder
   Gif above in github
 * 2-option2) Use terminal and clone the addon to your "of_v0.8.4_osx_release / ofXAddons" folder
-* 3) Open OF folder and choose your new addon.
-Watch it populate in the addons folder.
+* 3) In Xcode (my IDE of choice) Open OF dropdown in the top toolbar, select your new addon.
+Watch it populate in the addons folder on the left.
 Notice how it also adds them to the "Build Phase" "Compile Sources" list
 * 4) Add the header file to the #include list in the main.cpp of your project:  <#include "ofxNameofAddon.h">

 STEP 3: RUN THE EXAMPLES